ProteinsWebTeam/interpro-blog/_posts/2022-02-28-InterPro and Rare Diseases, an interesting example.md

 ---
-published: false
+published: true
 layout: post
 category: focus
 image_category: biology
 author: Beatriz Lazaro Pinto & Sara Chuguransky
-excerpt: >-
-  InterPro and Rare Diseases, an interesting example
+excerpt: 'InterPro and Rare Diseases, an interesting example'
 ---

 The 28th of February, the 29th in leap years, is the day to raise awareness of the over 5,000 rare diseases that affect millions of people worldwide [1, 2].
 Although research on these disorders has increased over the last decades, there are still great challenges to overcome.